waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Hypothesis
 *   **H23 (Disproven):** Lance was not waiting in the mart or on B2F. **Result:** No sign of Lance in the explored areas of the hideout.
 *   **H24 (Disproven):** Speaking to Lance on B3F is impossible, as the western section where he would be is inaccessible from the eastern ladder.
 The pathfinder confirms there is no route.

+### Future Plans & Strategy
+*   **Hideout Progression Plan:**
+    1. Interact with the locked door on B2F at (14, 12).
+    2. Use the passwords 'SLOWPOKETAIL' and 'RATICATE TAIL' when prompted.
+    3. If successful, proceed through the door to find the boss's room.
+    4. If unsuccessful, re-evaluate the password source or look for another trigger.